Avtem/Compress-Image/README.md

-Source code for the program "CompressImage ver.2"
+Source code for the program "CоmprеssІmage ver.2"

 READ ME!!!<br>
 This is my private project.
 I was the only person working on it, so it will not build on other machines.